About The Mark Pollock Trust

 How Do We Fund It?

-Our social enterprise model allows us to cover 100% of our current operating costs including the salaries, office systems, rent and supplies of the Mark Pollock Trust.
-All of our operational costs and current work to cure paralysis are covered by Run in the Dark entries, corporate partnerships (cash and in-kind) and corporate speaking fees.
+All of our operating costs and Mark’s current work to cure paralysis are covered by Run in the Dark entries, corporate partnerships (cash and in-kind) and corporate speaking fees.
 In addition, this covers the capital and ongoing costs of Mark’s spinal cord injury in line with our legal status pursuant to section 189A of the Taxes Consolidation Act 1997 (Special Trusts for Incapacitated Persons).

 Our community of fundraisers and connectors work with us in all sorts of ways.
 Individuals and companies fundraise at Run in the Dark, some companies partner with us on customer or employee engagement programmes, some give a set amount each year and others make connections that take us in unexpected directions.